Neural Estimation of the Rate-Distortion Function With Applications to Operational Source Coding

 which exhibits the following dual characterization. \begin{lemma}[Rate Function Duality, {\cite[Sec.
 2]{Dembo}}] The rate function can be equivalently expressed as follows.

 \end{lemma} Therefore, $R(D)$ is equivalent to $\inf_{Q_Y} R(Q_Y, D)$ and can be expressed as a min-max problem,

-which is far more amenable to estimation from samples, since we can approximate expectations with empirical averages for both $P_X$, $Q_Y$ independently.
+which can be estimated from samples, since we can approximate expectations with empirical averages for both $P_X$, $Q_Y$ independently.
 Furthermore, the inner problem is concave, scalar, and has a unique solution.
 To solve the inner max, first-order stationary conditions yield \cite[Sec.~2.2]{Dembo}

 which can be solved for $\tilde{\beta}^*$ via the bisection method.
 In the next section, we use the dual formulation to derive an estimator that uses neural networks to parametrize $Q_Y$.